AdoPi/mori/Readme.md

 This is just a toy project for learning Rust and egui.

-Warning: Don't use this in production!
+Warning: *TOY* project!
+Not production ready.